apache/activemq-artemis/docs/user-manual/en/security.md

 starts with the string "globalqueues.europe."

 The mapping between a user and what roles they have is handled by the security manager.
-Apache ActiveMQ ships with a user manager that reads user credentials from a file on disk, and can also plug into JAAS or JBoss Application Server security.
+Apache ActiveMQ Artemis ships with a user manager that reads user credentials from a file on disk, and can also plug into JAAS or JBoss Application Server security.